LUXMAN vintage audio

 New Toshiba power transistors: PNP shown here ^

-Direct-coupled & fully symmetric/complementary power amplifier, with differential-amp input circuit.
+Direct-coupled & fully symmetric/complementary power amplifier, with differential-amp input circuit and moderate feedback.

 Click here to see the main AU-666 schematic diagram in PDF format